JoBdaT/RPS/README.md

 **Round counter**

-The rounds counter keeps track of the rounds played, wins/losses by the users or cpu and stored the data to the local storage.
+The rounds counter keeps track of the rounds played, wins/losses by the users or cpu, and stores the data to the local storage.

 ![Round counter](img-README/Rounds_counter.PNG)

 **Main Game Screen**

-The screen featured the weapons choice buttons, Rock, Paper, Scissors.
-The user selects the weapon by clicking the button to choose the weapon, the CPU weapon is selected randomly and stored as a variable.
+The screen features the weapons choice buttons, Rock, Paper, Scissors.
+The user selects the weapon by clicking the button to choose the weapon.
+The CPU weapon is selected randomly and stored as a variable.
 Fight feature displays the battle animation.

-The screen additionally displays
- Display the front page to begin the fight
+The screen additionally displays the front page to begin the fight.
+A button activates animation for playing rock, paper, scissors.
- A reset stats button
- Created animation for playing rock paper scissors

 **Animation screen**

-The animation screen scrolls in the chosen weapons and animates the fight. the winner's weapon remains on the screen briefly while the loser weapon is "knocked off" the screen.
+The animation screen brings in the chosen weapons and animates the fight.
+The winner's weapon remains on the screen briefly while the loser weapon is "knocked off" the screen.
 In the event of a tie both weapons remain on the screen briefly.
 A segment of the js code is displayed below.

 ![Animation logic](img-README/Logic.PNG)

 **Code testing**

 To ensure funtionality, testing functions were incorporated at specific points in the js.
-This primarily allowed us to test the funtions and features of the game as we moved along in making this game.
+This primarily allowed us to test the functions and features of the game as we moved along in making this game.

 ![Test function](img-README/Test.PNG)